rPhase/blender-lib-win64_vc15/README.md

-# blender-lib-win64_vc15
+# blender-lib-windows_x64

-This contains a packaged archive of the win64_vc15 libraries used to build the Blender fork Goo Engine.
+This contains a packaged archive of the lib-windows_x64 libraries used to build the Blender fork Goo Engine.

-This was done to prevent failed requests to the SVN by skipping that step.
+The main use will be to download, unpack, and cache for workflow builds.

 Check releases for the archive.